NiepresJohn/niepresjohn/README.md

 <td width="50%" valign="top">

 ### 💬 Clear Communication
 Regular updates, transparent timelines, and proactive problem-solving keep you informed every step of the way.
-No surprises, no jargon—just honest, straightforward communication about your project's progress.
+No surprises, no jargon; just honest, straightforward communication about your project's progress.

 ### ⚡ Proven Delivery Record
 With 30+ successful projects and 100% client satisfaction, I have a track record of delivering on time, on budget, and above expectations.
 My 85% repeat client rate speaks to the quality and reliability of my work.